Reference > WCAG1 Level A

 ).
 Do not use headings to create font effects.
 See HTML Techniques for WCAG 1.0.E844

-3.5: Heading with no content
+CP 3.5: Heading with no content

 Ensure that all headings contain informative content.
 This is necessary because users may navigate or search by headings.
 See WCAG 1.0 Guideline 3.